-Currently there are three popular standards for passive near-field devices operating at the frequency of 13.56 MHz: ISO 14443A, ISO 14443B and ISO 15693.
+Currently there are three popular standards for passive near-field devices operating at the frequency of 13.56 MHz: ISO 14443A, ISO 14443B [13] and ISO 15693 [14].
 Since each standard has a different communication scheme it would not suffice to make claims about eavesdropping HF devices without investigating all the standards.

-For the eavesdropping experiment we used the ACG Multi-ISO RFID Reader (Antenna dimension: 9 cm $\times$ 6 cm).
-We then used the following tokens: NXP Mifare Classic [23] for ISO 14443A, contactless credit card for ISO 14443B and NXP I-Code [22] for ISO 15693.
-We would like to point out that we used these products because they were good examples of different HF systems implemented today using the three main HF RFID standards.
-We do not wish to imply that any of these products are more at risk of eavesdropping than another comparable product.
+For the eavesdropping experiment I used the ACG Multi-ISO RFID Reader (Antenna dimension: 9 cm \times 6 cm).
+I then used the following tokens: NXP Mifare Classic [24] for ISO 14443A, contactless payment card for ISO 14443B and NXP I-Code [23] for ISO 15693.
+I would like to point out that I used these products because they were good examples of different HF systems implemented today using the three main HF RFID standards.
+I do not wish to imply that any of these products are more at risk of eavesdropping than another comparable product.

-3.1.2 Environment
+3.2 Environment